flexible spending account

 eligible expenses

-You can preview a list of expenses that are generally considered an eligible expense in the DCSA summary plan description.
-For a complete list of items that may be considered qualified expenses or exclusions under the plan, access your DCSA account online.
-(Navigate to your Spending Account Dashboard, then choose How It All Works from the navigation.)
+You can preview a list of expenses that are generally considered an eligible expense in the Dependent Care FSA summary plan description (see Plan Documents section on this page).
+For a complete list of items that may be considered qualified expenses or exclusions under the plan, access your Dependent Care FSA account online (Navigate to your Spending Account Dashboard, then choose How It All Works from the navigation.)

 Here are some examples of covered expenses approved by the IRS: